supervisely-ecosystem/import-from-google-cloud-storage/README.md

 ## Overview

 Application uploads images using links from provided CSV file.
-In addition, other columns can be attached to image as metainformation.
+In addition, other columns can be attached to images as metainformation.